Osborne, New South Wales: Sport and recreation

 The Osborne Football Club was first established in 1900 as the Napier South FC.
 The new community around Gum Holes Creek came together and organised a social game of football against Lockhart.
-This team was called ‘Napier South’ and were affectionally known as "The Gumholes".
-The game was played on some cleared land on Fraser's farm near the present day Uniting Church.
-Even though Napier South only scored one goal, they thought it was a good attempt against a regular team from Lockhart.
+The team, called ‘Napier South’ and nicknamed as "The Gumholes", played its matches on cleared land at Freser's farm near the present-day Uniting Church.
+An early match against a Lockhart team ended with Napier South scoring one goal.

-In 1915 the Gum Holes School was granted a change in name to Osborne, so when the football club reformed in 1919, after the war, it became Osborne Football Club.
+In 1915, the Gum Holes School was renamed Osborne.
+When the football club reformed after the war in 1919, it became Osborne Football Club.